jakub-stastny/flashcards/README.md

 ## Tutorial

-First we have to add a few flashcards.
-Let's say you're learning Spanish.
+First let's install the software and add a few flashcards.
+Let's say you're learning Spanish:

 ```shell
 # Install it.